-KEYBOARDING AND DOCUMENTS
+KEYBOARDING AND DOCUMENTS COMP-0593 | 6 credits

 This course combines keyboarding and document processing.
 In the keyboarding portion, the student gains mastery of the computer keyboard, learns proper keyboarding techniques, and keys letters, memos, tables, reports, and business forms.
 Increasing emphasis is placed on developing speed and accuracy.
 This hands-on course is designed to introduce Administrative Assistant students to word processing concepts and the production of routine business communication.